wavefrontHQ/help/events_intro.md

 Events originate from several different sources.
 Some events are generated when you perform actions in Wavefront.
-For example, when you edit or snooze an alert, the source is **System**.
+For example, when you edit or snooze an alert, the event source is **System**.
 When an alert fires or resolves, the source is **System/Alert**.
 You can manually add events to identify user actions, such as code pushes, that occur outside Wavefront but that affect metrics within Wavefront.
 The source of such events is **User**.

+You can close, edit, and delete user events that are ongoing (whether they have no end time or a specific end time).

-When an event occurs in Wavefront, such as a firing alert, an icon associated with the alert displays on the X-axis of a chart.
+Icons associated with events can be displayed on the X-axis of a chart.
 If a single event occurs in a given time interval,  the event icon displays as a dot.
+If two or more events occur in a given time interval, the event icon displays as an asterisk <i class="fa fa-asterisk"></i>.
 The color of an event icon is associated with the severity:

 - severe - <span style="color: #d9534f;">red</span>
 - warn - <span style="color: #FFA320;">orange</span>
 - smoke - <span style="color: #B8C8D8;">gray</span>
 - info - <span style="color: #00B3CA;">blue</span>

-If two or more events occur in a given time interval, the event icon displays as an asterisk "\*".
-Additionally, instantaneous events include a vertical line that overlays the chart, and non-instantaneous or ongoing events include a shaded box representing the duration of the event.
+Instantaneous events display a vertical line that overlays the chart; non-instantaneous or ongoing events display a shaded box representing the duration of the event.

 ![event display](images/events.png)

-You control event displays at the chart level (local) by adding events() queries to the chart.
+You control event displays at the chart level (local) by adding events() queries to a chart.
 You can also control the displays at the dashboard level (global).
 To control when event icons are displayed on every chart in a dashboard, select **Show Events >**: